-- i.
-The Company's average number of employees on December 31, 2021 and 2020, were 320 and 331 people, respectively, of which 6 people were directors, who were not concurrently employees. - ii.
-The Cost of average employee benefits on December 31, 2021 and 2020, amounting to \$2,928 thousand and \$2,050 thousand, respectively.
-The Cost of average employee salaries on December 31, 2021 and 2020, amounting to \$2,703 thousand and \$1,859 thousand, respectively.
-The average of employee salaries raises to 45.37%. - iii.
+- The Company's average number of employees on December 31, 2022 and 2021, were 325 and 320 people, respectively, of which 6 people were directors, who were not concurrently employees. - ii.
+The Cost of average employee benefits on December 31, 2022 and 2021, amounting to \$2,231 thousand and \$2,928 thousand, respectively.
+The Cost of average employee salaries on December 31, 2022 and 2021, amounting to \$1,988 thousand and \$2,703 thousand, respectively.
+The average adjustment of employee salaries is (26.46)%. - iii.
 In accordance with the Securities and Exchange Act, the Company established the Audit Committee to replace the supervisors.
-Therefore the supervisors' remuneration were \$0 on December 31, 2021 and 2020. - iv.
+Therefore the supervisors' remuneration were \$0 on December 31, 2022 and 2021.

+iv.
 The Company has set up a remuneration committee to determine the performance evaluation and remuneration of directors, supervisors and managers, and regularly evaluate the remuneration of directors, supervisors and managers based on principles such as peer standards and company operating performance.
 Directors' remuneration is mainly based on the company's articles of association, based on the net profit before tax deducting director's remuneration and employee remuneration, and no more than 1% is allocated as directors' remuneration.
 The company's overall operating results and the degree of participation by each director in the company's operations are considered Reasonable remuneration.
 The remuneration of managers and employees includes a regular monthly salary (including principal salary and food allowance, etc.) based on personal academic experience, professional technical ability, and professional years of experience.
 In addition, it is based on company operating performance, personal seniority and performance.
 After consideration, relevant year-end bonuses, cash bonuses and performance bonuses will be issued.